loureirorg/piet-binary/README.md

 gem 'piet-binary'
 ```

-This gem automatically calls the piet gem, so it's not necessary to call the piet gem.
-So, you can just replace this:
+This gem automatically calls the piet gem, so it's not necessary to you call the piet gem.
+In this case, you can just replace this:
 ```ruby
 gem 'piet'
 ```